Stanford Social Innovation Review: Current activity

 Since 2006, SSIR has hosted the annual Nonprofit Management Institute conference, a multi-day conference for senior-level nonprofit executives.
 In 2015, SSIR hosted its first annual Data on Purpose conference, which was then combined with the Do Good Data conference in 2017.
 In 2016, SSIR hosted the inaugural Frontiers of Social Innovation, a forum for global leaders.
-SSIR has also hosted the "SSIR Live!" webinar series since 2009.
+SSIR has also hosted a webinar series since 2009.
 On 10 March 2021 SSIR hosted a webinar on "Creating Impact in a Volatile World — Lessons Learned from the Front Lines", moderated by Eric Nee, Editor-in-Chief SSIR.
 The presenters were Jim Bildner, CEO of Draper Richards Kaplan Foundation, Kruti Bharucha, founder and CEO of Peepul India, Rebecca Taber Staehelin, cofounder and co-CEO of Merit America, Tatiana Garcia-Granados, cofounder and COO of The Common Market and Claire Chamberlain, managing director for Social Impact at Blackrock.

 In 2017, SSIR launched a local-language partnership with the Leping Foundation for Social Entrepreneurship, to produce copies of the magazine in book form translated into simplified Chinese.
 In 2018, they added a South Korean edition in partnership with Hanyang University.
 Since then, they have added editions in Arabic and Spanish (in 2020), and Japanese (2021) with various partners.

 Submission guidelines

 SSIR seeks to present interesting, original, and important ideas about social innovation to leaders who can put those ideas to work.
 To that end, SSIR accepts submissions for six types of editorial articles (Book Review, Case Study, Feature, Field Report, Viewpoint, and What's Next) for their quarterly print edition.
-Additionally, SSIR Online accepts submissions of shorter works—typically of 1,200 to 2,000 words.
+Additionally, SSIR accepts submissions of shorter works to be published online—typically of 1,200 to 2,000 words.